asinghal/asinghal.github.io/_posts/2021-01-04-modern-software-engineering-part-1.md

     * Hire quality developers and enable them for success.
 Let them take decisions.
 Collective brain power is always better than ivory towers
     * Have a performance centric culture.
 Celebrate successes, and capture learning from failures.
 However, ensure that people are not scapegoated for failures.
 The only failures that need to be discussed are where people were comfortable with their status-quo and failed to try or innovate
     * Ensure alignment of common language and goals across the organization.
-As long as there is a seperate "business" and "IT team", quality will suffer.
+As long as there is a separate "business" and "IT team", quality will suffer.
 Ensure that the same goals are used for both, and that they are working as collaborators. **Software needs to be business led, and not IT led** (although the tech team needs to have a sufficient degree of freedom to bring in tech innovation).
 Encourage everyone to think of the customer.
 It is not just the designer's problem, or the customer service department's.
 Spend time with the teams, so they feel connected
     * Invest into the best tooling for the developers.
 High quality tooling improves productivity, encourages creativity and innovation, and improves people retention.
 E.g. buying good laptops for developers is a one time cost, and not a great cost, but significantly improves the quality of their output.
 Good tooling can also improve collaboration and cut down on unnecessary meetings, which further improves the productivity
     * Ensure that everyone is learning from external community (outside of your company) via meet ups, conferences, or talks delivered by external experts.
 This needs to happen frequently, and the experts need to be real experts, even if they do not speak the local language